Javascript is not enabled.

 • For six months starting the month you sign up for Medicare Part B when you’re 65 or older.
 You’ll get the best price for any policy in your area based on your age, sex and smoking status.

-• Up to 63 days after you’ve lost job-based health insurance that's considered secondary to Medicare.
-If you or your spouse works for a company with fewer than 20 employees and you’re 65 or older, your insurance is generally considered secondary to Medicare.
+• Up to 63 days after you’ve lost job-based health insurance that’s considered secondary to Medicare.
+If you’re 65 or older and you or your spouse works for a company with fewer than 20 employees, the employer’s insurance is generally considered secondary to Medicare.
+You may sign up for Part B while you still have the employer’s coverage since Medicare is the primary coverage but delay signing up for Medigap until the employer’s coverage ends.

 • If you dropped a Medigap policy to enroll in Medicare Advantage and want to switch back to original Medicare.
 You have up to 12 months to get the same Medigap policy.